patricklinpl/Funtime-Bistro/README.md

 In the root folder, run 'composer update'.
 This will install project dependencies.

-If composer command not found: find the location of composer.phar or redownload and run:
+If composer command not found, find the location of composer.phar or redownload and run:
     'sudo mv composer.phar /usr/local/bin/composer'

 Navigate to public folder and run 'php -S localhost:8000'.